-8.1 Personnel should be aware that the information they post on their personal social media profile can make them identifiable to service users, as well as people they know in a private capacity.
+- 8.1 Personnel should be aware that the information they post on their personal social media profile can make them identifiable to service users, as well as people they know in a private capacity. - 8.2 Online sites such as Facebook are in the public domain, and personal profile details can be seen by anyone, even if users have their privacy settings on the highest level.